Doctor insights on:

-The description: Is not very specific, and in the absence of clinical context, it is difficult to assess the significance.
+The description: is not very specific, and in the absence of clinical context, it is difficult to assess the significance.
 Most likely it is an incidental finding of little concern, but talk to your doctor about it. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Solitary nonspecific 5 mm focal region of ovoid increased signal intensity in white matter